In this article, we will learn web scraping through Rust. This programming language isn’t really popular and is not in much use.

 This tutorial will focus on extracting data using this programming language and then I will talk about the advantages and disadvantages of using Rust.

 Error handling is also top-notch because concurrency errors are compile-time errors instead of run-time errors.
-This saves time and a proper message will be shown about the error.
+This saves time, and a proper message about the error is shown.

 This language is also used in game development and blockchain technology.
-Many big companies like AWS, Microsoft, etc already use this language in their architecture.
+Many big companies, such as AWS and Microsoft, already use it in their architecture.

 Setting up The Prerequisites to Web Scrape with Rust